wrightmat/dnd-eberron/other/Sovereign Host.md

 #### Three Faces of War

-Dol Arrah, Dol Dorn, and Dol Azur (the Mockery)
+Dol Arrah, Dol Dorn, and Dol Azur (The Mockery)

 Followers of the Three Faces of War revere the three Dol Gods as the Sovereigns of War, who are invoked any time blades are drawn or blood is shed in battle.
 They revere the Dols the most among the Sovereigns, respecting Dol Arrah as the wise face of war, Dol Dorn as the brave face of war, and secretly Dol Azur as the cunning face of war.